Call the hotline

 What it Means to Volunteer

-Volunteers must be very good listeners and non-judgmental, must be able to keep their opinions to themselves, and should be comfortable talking with a wide range of callers about difficult issues.
+Volunteers must be very good listeners and non-judgmental, must be able to keep their opinions to themselves, and should be comfortable talking with a wide-range of callers about difficult issues.
 Peer-support volunteers are the backbone of our support system and answer calls from all over the US and Canada.
 Online chats can come from anywhere in the world.

 The LGBT National Help Center operates several national hotlines: the LGBT National Hotline, the Coming Out Support Hotline, the Youth Talkline, and the Senior Hotline.
 In addition, we also operate the LGBT Switchboard of New York, our founding hotline started in 1972.
 Volunteers answer calls on all of these hotlines as well as our online peer support chat.